COST GUIDES

 Can I use my old aerial for digital TV?

 Yes, as long as your old TV aerial is large enough and positioned correctly, you should be able to use it for digital TV.
-TV aerials don’t differentiate between analog and digital signals so your old aerial should work for both.
+TV aerials don’t differentiate between analog and digital signals, so your old aerial should work for both.

-• Advise you on the best aerial for your needs
+• Suggest an aerial for your needs

-• Position your aerial correctly
+• Help to position your aerial correctly

 • Work at height safely